konsumer/raylib-3651/readme.md

 Here are the things I test here:

-- plain glfw - does not register buttons, but picks up name, fine with PS5 controller. weirdly workds correctly for 4 seconds after paring.
+- plain glfw - does not register buttons, but picks up name, fine with PS5 controller. weirdly works correctly for 4 seconds after paring.
+- raylib-glfw - same problems
 - raylib-sdl - works fine
-- raylib-glfw - does not register buttons, but picks up name, fine with PS5 controller

 ### building